Discover more from The Polaris Flow Dispatch

-Fixing this is this is the domain of flow management.
+Fixing this is the domain of product development flow.

 And it is possible to tackle all this systematically if you have the data.

-If you get a handle on flow, no matter what type of development process you use, you have a much better chance of getting more predictable in your delivery even with fairly rough estimates from developers.
+If you get a handle on flow, no matter what development process you use, you have a much better chance of getting more predictable in your delivery, even with rough developer estimates.